Megwana/open_road/README.md

     - `git add .`: adds **ALL** modified files to staging area
     - `git commit -m "A message explaining what you are committing"`: commits changes to a local repository.
     - `git push`: pushes all committed changes to the subject Github repository.

+### Heroku

+To deploy my project, I followed the steps offered by the Code Institute tutorial and the [Django Blog Cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).

+- In the Gitpod CLI use `pip3 freeze --local requirements.txt` to create the relevant files needed for Heroku to succesfully install your project dependencies.
+- **Important**: `requirements.txt` and `env.py` should be in the `.gitignore` file to prevent the files from being committed.
+The env.py holds the secret key and important links that should not be compromised.
+- In addition, you need a `Procfile` as this will specify the commands that are carried out by the app on startup.

+Instructions:
+1. Go to [Heroku.com](https://dashboard.heroku.com/apps) and log in.
+You cannot do the following steps without an account.
+2. Click `New` and select `Create New App`.
+3. Give your project a unique name.
+You will be prompted to change it if it is not.
+4. Select the region you are in (e.g. mine is EU).

 ---
 ## Credits
 ---